 The basic rules of baking say to do your research, read the recipe, check your ingredients, and make accurate measurements.
 The Cheesecake Factory is following that same process so far in its approach to launching a new loyalty program, slated to go live nationally mid-year, according to David Gordon, Cheesecake Factory president.
-The contemporary Italian chain makes all 235 menu items from scratch daily, plus produces more than 60 cheesecakes and other baked desserts.
+The casual-dining restaurant makes all 235 menu items from scratch daily, plus produces more than 60 cheesecakes and other baked desserts.

 “We purposefully have taken a very measured and deliberate approach in designing Cheesecake Rewards to ensure it is consistent with our marketing strategy while targeting our desired financial objective of driving profitable sales growth,” Gordon told investors on a first-quarter earnings call.
 The company is likely to debut the new program nationwide in June, executives said.

 Cheesecake Rewards will have three components: Published offers, like access to reservations and a complimentary slice of cheesecake on members’ birthdays; unpublished offers given throughout the year to drive incremental visits; and “key marketable moments” around National Cheesecake Day and other treat promotions around holidays like Halloween, Gordon said.
 Surprise and delight will be the main focus, and the program won’t be based on points or spend.

 “We do know that access to reservations is an important component for people at Cheesecake Factory.
 We’ve historically been known for our long waits, and we think that’s a benefit that will certainly drive acquisition,” he added.